nuxeo-sandbox/nuxeo-fontoxml/README.md

 # nuxeo-fontoxml
 [![Build Status](https://qa.nuxeo.org/jenkins/buildStatus/icon?job=Sandbox/sandbox_nuxeo-fontoxml-master)](https://qa.nuxeo.org/jenkins/job/Sandbox/job/sandbox_nuxeo-fontoxml-master/)

+**WARNING: This documentation must be updated to describe the service configuration**.
+When Fonto calls `GET /asset`, it is possible to return a blob evaluated by configuration (not hard coded).
+In short:

+* Returned by an Automation Chain that is called back by the service
+* If there is no chain or it returned `null`, we use a rendition named
+* If there is no rendition name or no rendition of this name in picture:views, we use an xpath
+* If there is no such schema or this xpath is null, we give up and return `file:content`

+See fontoxmlservice-service.xml.

 ## About the Plugin
 nuxeo-fontoxml is a plugin allowing for editing XML files within Nuxeo, using the [FontoXML Editor](https://www.fontoxml.com).